 13.4.
 Test Report File

 The testing facility shall create a unique, complete, and traceable dataset as an input file for the generation of the test report for the specific brake under testing.
 Table 13.6. contains all the necessary information to include in the report.
 All information in the report shall be correlated to the specific brake.
-The test facility shall submit the report in a *.pdf or equivalent format.
+The testing facility shall submit the report in a *.pdf or equivalent format.

 Table 13.6.
 Testing parameters to report after a brake particle emissions test